adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 # How to CUDA
-## Parallel programming with NVIDIA GPUs
+## Parallel programming with NVIDIA

 ```cpp